Interview Guide Apr 19

 - Phone call with a recruiter

 The current pandemic situation may replace onsite interviews with Skype interviews if visiting the site is not feasible.

-The application process for the post of a product manager is the same as it is for any other job.
-You can apply using LinkedIn or the Instacart Careers page.
+The application process for the position of a PM is the same as it is for any other job.
+You can apply using LinkedIn or Instacart's Careers page.